AI4SIM/model-collection/README.md

 - ``tests``
 - ``lint``

-Note these seesions are used to run the CI/CD and build the docker image of a model project.
+Note these sessions are used to run the CI/CD and build the docker image of a model project.
 So using them and making sure they succeed are major steps on the road of proposing your contribution.

 #### Create the proper python development environment

-The nox target are also very useful to launch generic command during development phase.
+The nox targets are also very useful to launch generic commands during development phase.

 ##### Run unit tests